Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyAssignment.md

 # New-AzPolicyAssignment

 ## SYNOPSIS
-This operation creates or updates a policy assignment with the given scope and name.
+This operation Create a policy assignment with the given scope and name.
 Policy assignments apply to all resources contained within their scope.
 For example, when you assign a policy at resource group scope, that policy applies to all resources in the group.